 The inscription on the Liberty Memorial Tower sets the tone for your visit, “In honor of those who served in the World War in defense of liberty and our country.”

-With historical facts and details to educate, such as the conflict beginning in 1914 and not officially ending until 1918, thirty-six countries participated, 65 million soldiers fought, and 9 million of them died.
+The conflict began in 1914 and did not officially ending until 1918.
+Thirty-six countries participated, 65 million soldiers fought, and 9 million of them died.

 Field of poppies